tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

    expensive cryptographic operations.

-2. An attacker can use the server as an amplifier by sending connection initiation messages with a forged source of the victim.
+2. An attacker can use the server as an amplifier by sending connection initiation messages with a forged source address that belongs to a victim.
 The server then sends its response to the victim machine, thus flooding it.
-Depending on the selected parameters this response message can be quite large, as it is the case for a Certificate message.
+Depending on the selected parameters this response message can be quite large, as is the case for a Certificate message.

 In order to counter both of these attacks, DTLS borrows the stateless